 Senegal – A Unique Window into Past & Present Issues

-- Purpose – to explore the impact of colonialism on Senegal as a microcosm for its impact on the rest of the region, to understand what makes modern Senegal so important to the future of Africa, and to experience the culture of the Mandinka people.
-Core activities will include time in Niognani village, a tour of Goree Island, and time visiting fishing communities on the Atlantic coast.
+- Purpose – to explore the impact of colonialism on Senegal, to understand what makes modern Senegal so important to the future of Africa, to experience the range of environments and landscapes that make Senegal so unique, and to experience the culture of the Mandinka people.
+Core activities will include time in Niognani village, a tour of Goree Island, safari in Niokolo Koba National Park, and time visiting fishing communities on the Atlantic coast.